-7.2 Training offered
+7.2 Training Offered

-Category-A Competence Training for Hydrography - Training opportunities are available at various institutions in the United States.
+Category-A Competence Training for Hydrography

+Training opportunities are available at various institutions in the United States.
 Two Category A certified hydrographic programs are available through:

-- The University of Southern Mississippi (USM) in partnership with U.S. Navy12 - The University of New Hampshire (UNH)13
+- The University of Southern Mississippi (USM) in partnership with U.S. Navy11 - The University of New Hampshire (UNH)12

-Category-B Competence Training for Nautical Cartography - The National Geospatial-Intelligence Agency (NGA) commenced training with an IHO/ICA/FIG IBSC approved portable S-8 Category B Nautical Cartography class in 2017.
+Category-B Competence Training for Nautical Cartography

+The National Geospatial-Intelligence Agency (NGA) commenced training with an IHO/ICA/FIG IBSC approved portable S-8 Category B Nautical Cartography class in 2017.
 NGA teamed up with IIC Technologies to provide training to analysts with a comprehensive 20-week instructor led course and a six-week final project.
 A combination of lectures, hands-on compilation techniques, and homework assignments will prepare the students in the training for the final project, the creation of a finished ENC product for NGA users.
 NGA plans to continue offering this training in the future.

 In March, 2017 the IBSC approved the NOAA program for Category B in Cartography.
+Since 2017, 32 students graduated from the program, including one foreign national student from the Nigerian Navy.
 The course runs for approximately 52 weeks.
 For more information, please contact Colby Harmon (Colby.harmon@noaa.gov).